 McLachlan, J. R., Ratnayake, C.P., & Magrath, R.D.
 2019.
 Personal information about danger trumps social information from avian alarm calls.
 Proceedings of the Royal Society of London, B, 286: 20182945.

-Magrath, R. D., Haff, T. M. & Igic, B. in press.
+Magrath, R. D., Haff, T. M. & Igic, B. 2020.
 Interspecific communication: gaining information from heterospecific alarm calls.
 In Coding Strategies in Vertebrate Acoustic Communication (Eds.
 T. Aubin & N. Mathevon).
 Heidelberg: Springer.

 Igic, B., Ratnayake, C.P., Radford, A.N. & Magrath, R.D.
 2019.
 Eavesdropping magpies respond to the number of heterospecifics giving alarm calls but not the number of species calling.
 Animal Behaviour, 148: 133-143.

 Potvin, D.A., Ratnayake, C.P., Radford, A.N. & Magrath, R.D.
 2018.
 Birds learn socially to recognize heterospecific alarm calls by acoustic association.
 Current Biology, 28: 1-6.